- Classes - Upcoming

 Resources and Links

 The Master of Liberal Studies degree requires the completion of 33 credit hours of study.
-The 33 hours are distributed among core seminars, electives, and a research thesis.
+It consists of 33 hours of credit including a 12-hour breadth requirement, research methods requirement and a master’s thesis or project.

 Core Seminars (12 hours)